The Four Seasons

-Music lovers, get ready for a musical journey through the seasons!
-The program will take us from the contemporary Czech repertoire "4 Ritornels for Violin and Organ" by Lukáš Sommer (1984), through the iconic "Four Seasons" by A. Vivaldi (1678-1741) to the modern rendition of the seasons in Buenos Aires by A. Piazzolla (1921-1992).
+Music lovers, prepare for a musical journey through the seasons!
+The programme will take us from the contemporary Czech repertoire of "4 Ritornellos for Violin and Organ" by Lukáš Sommer (1984), through the iconic "Four Seasons" by A. Vivaldi (1678–1741), to the modern interpretation of the seasons in Buenos Aires by A. Piazzolla (1921–1992).

-Dennis Schneiderka, a Czech violinist with an international reputation, will interpret these works together with the exceptional violinist Jamila Garayusifli from Azerbaijan.
+Dennis Schneiderka, a Czech violinist of international renown, will interpret these works together with the exceptional violinist Jamila Garayusifli from Azerbaijan.

-Enjoy an unforgettable experience in the impressive setting of St. Joseph's Church in Jevišovice.
-This massive Empire-style sanctuary built in 1823-30 stands on the site of the former medieval church of St. Nicholas.
-An interesting feature of the Jevišovice church is the organ, which is almost a hundred years older than the church itself.
-They were made in 1748 by the Brno organist Jan Vymola and originally decorated the interior of the Cathedral of St. Peter and Paul in Brno.
+Treat yourself to an unforgettable experience in the impressive setting of the Church of St. Joseph in Jevišovice.
+This massive Empire-style sanctuary, built between 1823 and 1830, stands on the site of the former medieval church of St. Nicholas.
+A point of interest in the Jevišovice church is the organ, which is almost a hundred years older than the church itself.
+It was made in 1748 by the Brno organ builder Jan Výmola and originally adorned the interior of the Cathedral of St. Peter and Paul in Brno.

 • Dennis Schneiderka is a Czech violinist.
-He is a Czech musician from Prague.
-He is a laureate of many important performance competitions in the Czech Republic and abroad.
-He focuses mainly on the Romantic, Classical and 20th century repertoire.
+He focuses mainly on solo performance, and occasionally also on chamber music.
+He is a laureate of many important interpretation competitions in the Czech Republic and abroad.
+He focuses mainly on the repertoire of Romanticism, Classicism, and the twentieth century.

-He has given countless concerts, performances and competitions.
-In 2013 he won 1st place and the title of laureate at the Pro Bohemia performance competition.
-In 2016 he won the Talents for Europe competition (1st prize), the International Violin Competition in Nová Paka (1st prize and the prize for the best performance of the obligatory composition "Dja more" by Sylvia Bodorova) and the International Violin Competition in honour of Vasa Příhoda "New European Talents" (1st prize).
-He won twice at the Classical and String Competition in 2015 (1st prize) and 2016 (1st prize).
-He has also successfully presented himself at the Mlody Paganini Competition in Legnica (Poland), the Grazyna Bacewicz Competition in Lodz (Poland), the Leoš Janáček International Interpretation Competition (Czech Republic), the Concours Grumiaux Competition in Brussels (Belgium), the Jeunesses Musicales Competition in Bucharest (Romania) and the Societa Umanitaria Competition (Milan).
-He has also participated in a large number of performance courses with the world's leading violinists - Alexandra Soumm, Julian Rachlin, Josef Špaček, Ivan Ženatý, Ricardo Odriozola, Peter Michalica, Dana Vlachová, Leoš Čepický and others.
+He has countless concerts, performances, and competitions behind him.
+In 2013, he won 1st place and the title of laureate at the Pro Bohemia interpretation competition.
+In 2016, he won the Talents for Europe competition (1st prize), the International Violin Competition in Nová Paka (1st prize and the prize for the best performance of the compulsory piece "Dža more" by Sylvie Bodorová), and the International Violin Competition in honour of Váša Příhoda "New European Talents" (1st prize).
+He won the Classicism and String Instruments competition twice, in 2015 (1st prize) and 2016 (1st prize).
+He has also successfully presented himself at competitions: Mlody Paganini in Legnica (Poland), the Grażyna Bacewicz Competition in Łódź (Poland), the Leoš Janáček International Interpretation Competition (Czech Republic), the Concours Grumiaux in Brussels (Belgium), Jeunesses Musicales in Bucharest (Romania), and the Societa Umanitaria competition (Milan).
+He has also participated in a large number of interpretation courses with leading world violinists - Alexandra Soumm, Julian Rachlin, Josef Špaček, Ivan Ženatý, Ricardo Odriozola, Peter Michalica, Dana Vlachová, Leoš Čepický, and others.

-His wide-ranging repertoire includes a large number of works across all stylistic periods - concertos and works for solo violin accompanied by orchestra, double concertos, chamber works, works and sonatas for violin and piano, as well as works for solo violin.
+His wide repertoire includes a large number of works from all stylistic periods - concertos and works for solo violin accompanied by orchestra, double concertos, chamber works, works and sonatas for violin and piano, and also works for solo violin.

-He has appeared several times as a guest in the Brno Philharmonic's chamber music series, and has performed solo with the Janáček Philharmonic Ostrava, the State Chamber Orchestra Žilina and the Utrecht Chamber Orchestra.
-Currently he collaborates with pianist doc.
-Vladimír Hollý and is concertmaster of the Janáček Opera Orchestra of the National Theatre in Brno.
+He has made several guest appearances in the chamber cycles of the Brno Philharmonic, has performed as a soloist with the Janáček Philharmonic Ostrava, the Žilina State Chamber Orchestra, and the Utrecht Chamber Orchestra.
+He currently collaborates with the pianist Doc.
+Vladimír Hollý and is the concertmaster of the Janáček Opera Orchestra of the National Theatre in Brno.

-• Jamila Garayusifli is currently completing her Master's degree in Specialized Music Performance - Soloist at the Zurich School of Arts in the class of Professor Ilya Gringolts.
-She previously studied with Professors Svetlana Makarova-Vernikov and Julien Zufferey in Lausanne, Ilya Konovalov in Tel-Aviv and Zahra Guliyeva in Baku.
+• Jamila Garayusifli is currently completing her Master’s degree in Specialized Music Performance - Soloist at the Zurich University of the Arts in the class of Professor Ilya Gringolts.
+She previously studied with Professors Svetlana Makarova-Vernikov and Julien Zufferey in Lausanne, Ilya Konovalov in Tel Aviv, and Zahra Guliyeva in Baku.

-He was awarded the Buchmann-Mehta Scholarship in Tel-Aviv (2012), won the 1st prize at the International Competition "Music Association of the 21st Century" (2011), received the Hans Schäuble Prize in Arosa (2019) and won the 2nd prize in the competition "Interpretation of Contemporary Music" (2021).
+She received the Buchmann-Mehta scholarship in Tel Aviv (2012), won 1st prize at the "Music Association of the 21st Century" international competition (2011), received the Hans Schäuble Prize in Arosa (2019), and won 2nd prize in the "Interpretation of Contemporary Music" competition (2021).

-As a soloist she has performed with orchestras such as Caspian Virtuosos (Austria), Hajibeyov State Symphony Orchestra and State Chamber Orchestra (Azerbaijan), Bohdan Warchal Slovak Chamber Orchestra and others under the direction of Maxim Vengerov, Roman Belishev and Rauf Abdullayev.
-He is actively involved in various chamber music formations in Switzerland, such as CHAARTS (under the direction of Gabor Takacs-Nagy), CameratAmoyal (under the direction of Pierre Amoyal), Sinfonietta de Lausanne, Sedunum String Orchestra (under the direction of Sebastien Bagnoud) and Jura Festival Chamber Orchestra.
+As a soloist, she has performed with orchestras such as the Caspian Virtuosos (Austria), the Hajibeyov State Symphony Orchestra and the State Chamber Orchestra (Azerbaijan), the Slovak Chamber Orchestra Bohdan Warchal, and others under the direction of Maxim Vengerov, Roman Belishev, or Rauf Abdullayev.
+She is actively involved in various chamber music formations in Switzerland, such as CHAARTS (under the direction of Gabor Takacs-Nagy), CameratAmoyal (under the direction of Pierre Amoyal), the Sinfonietta de Lausanne, the Sedunum String Orchestra (under the direction of Sebastien Bagnoud), and the Jura Festival Chamber Orchestra.

 In 2020, Jamila founded the trio "Areal" with cellist Sandro Meszaros and pianist Daria Korotkova in Zurich.
 The trio actively performs in Switzerland.